 Briggs & Stratton P3000 Powersmart is an inverter generator.

-This means it uses modern inverter technology which converts the raw DC power to AC power, resulting in cleaner electricity.
+That means it uses modern inverter technology which converts the raw DC power to AC power, resulting in cleaner electricity.

 It is hence much more reliable and safer to use with portable electronic equipment.